Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Your wages are already being garnished.

-- You want less fees added to your existing debt.
+- You want fewer fees added to your existing debt.

 Consider loan consolidation if…